-I was born and raised in Owen Sound, Ontario and am very pleased to have returned “home” to southwestern Ontario.
+I was born and raised in Owen Sound, Ontario and am very pleased to make my home in southwestern Ontario.
 I graduated from Ryerson University in 1995 with a Bachelor of Commerce (Human Resources).
 I spent several years working in human resources, non-profit and business management roles based in Guelph, after which I entered law school at the University of Ottawa.
 I graduated cum laude, earning my LL.B. in 2003.
-After articling for a large Ottawa law firm, I was called to the Ontario Bar in 2004 and practiced in Ottawa for five years with a ten-lawyer multi-service law firm.
-I joined Nelson, Watson LLP in 2009 and greatly enjoy the private practice of law in a small firm setting.
+After articling for a large Ottawa law firm, I was called to the Ontario Bar in 2004 and practiced in Ottawa for five years.
+I joined Nelson, Watson LLP in 2009, becoming a partner in 2012.
+I became a partner of Wolfe, Smith & Forster LLP in 2015.
+I greatly enjoy the private practice of law and serving the community in a small firm setting.

 I have valuable work experience in both the private and non-profit sectors, as well as significant volunteer experience with non-profit boards of directors and community groups.
-I am also an accomplished trainer and educator on issues of human rights, diversity and duty to accommodate.
+I am an accomplished speaker and facilitator on issues of employment law, dispute resolution, negotiation, human rights, diversity and duty to accommodate.

 Outside of work, I am a proud resident of Guelph.
 I enjoy a variety of outdoor activities, gourmet cooking and Canadian literature, as well as the company of my husband and our pets.

 - Available to be retained by Litigation Counsel as Settlement Counsel

 - Wellington County Law Association – Vice President 2014-2016; President 2016-2018; Past-President 2018-2020)